Adaptive Estimation of Nonparametric Functionals: Introduction

 The contributions of this paper are as follows.
-Extending the theory from density estimation and Gaussian white noise models, we provide a step towards adaptation theory for non-linear functionals in more complex nonparametric models in the non-$\sqrt{n}$ regime.
-The crux of our arguments relies on the observation that when the non-adaptive minimax estimators can be written as a sum of empirical mean type statistics and $2^{\mathrm{nd}}-$order U-statistics, then one can provide a unified theory of selecting the ``best" data driven estimator using Lepski type arguments \citep{lepskii1991problem,lepski1992problems}.
+Building on the theory of adaptive estimation of linear and quadratic nonparametric functionals in density and Gaussian white noise models, we explore adaptation theory for non-linear functionals in more complex nonparametric models in both the $\sqrt{n}$ (where our adaptive estimators are semi-parametric efficient) and non-$\sqrt{n}$-regimes.
+The crux of our arguments relies on the observation that when the non-adaptive minimax estimators can be written as a sum of empirical mean type statistics and $2^{\mathrm{nd}}$-order U-statistics, one can provide a unified theory of selecting the ``best" data driven estimator using Lepski type arguments \citep{lepskii1991problem,lepskii1992asymptotically}.
 Indeed, under certain assumptions on the data generating mechanism $P$, the non-adaptive minimax estimators have the desired structure for a large class of problems \citep{robins2008higher}.
 This enables us to produce a class of examples where a single method helps provide a desired answer.
-In order to prove a lower bound for the rate of adaptation, we provide a general tool for bounding the chi-square divergence between two mixtures of suitable product measures.
-This extends the results in \cite{birge1995estimation,robins2009semiparametric}, where similar results were obtained for the Hellinger distance.
-Our results are provided in the low regularity regime, i.e. when it is not possible to achieve $\sqrt{n}$-efficient estimator in an asymptotically minimax sense.
-This typically happens when the ``average smoothness" of the function classes in consideration is below $\frac{d}{4}$.
-Discussions on obtaining a corresponding $\sqrt{n}$-efficient estimator for regularity above $\frac{d}{4}$ is provided in Section \ref{section_discussion}.
+Although the basic scheme of the approach is straightforward, the proof is somewhat involved because of the dependence of the U-statistics kernels in question on estimated functions from the sample.
+This prohibits performing a Hoeffding decomposition w.r.t. the whole sample and we can only proceed by a conditional Hoeffding decomposition restricted on carefully chosen good events.
+In order to prove a lower bound for the rate of adaptation under the non-$\sqrt{n}$-regime for all the examples covered below (and show that a sharp poly-logarithmic penalty is indeed necessary for adaptation), we adapt the results in \cite{birge1995estimation, robins2009semiparametric} for the Hellinger distance between two mixtures of suitable product measures, by producing similar results in chi-square divergence (see Appendix \ref{app:equiv}).
+Our results apply to several common examples in nonparametric analyses of observational studies.
+These include, but are not limited to, average treatment effect estimation in causal inference, mean estimation in missing data studies, and error variance estimation in general non-parametric problems.
+To the best of our knowledge, the optimal adaptive results (both in sense of upper and lower bound) which simultaneously describe both $\sqrt{n}$ and non-$\sqrt{n}$ regimes of estimation, are among the first results in this direction.
+Moreover, all these examples involve estimating nonparametric nuisance functions (such as a density or regression).
+Consequently, the proofs of our results shed light on what properties of machine learning algorithms one needs to explore (see e.g. the results in Theorem \ref{thm_adaptive_density_regression} proved for wavelet based estimation) so that a principled use of them in semiparametric theory is possible.